laipn/company-questions/README.md

 Good companies will be able to cite the "breadth" of these solutions.
 Great companies will provide details into subtelties (depth) of some of those solutions.

+Fork a branch for each company and put answers inline.

 ## Engineering Culture

 Changes in external dependencies often cause or expose bugs in code.
 See [Hyrum's Law](https://www.hyrumslaw.com/).
 A change in your software has the potential to break users.
 Updating system packages can often implicitly break your own application.